-From expert-only to everywhere: Artificial intelligence and 5G networks has been added to your bookmarks.
+From expert-only to everywhere: 5G, artificial intelligence, and advanced technologies has been saved

 5G’s ultra-fast, low-cost networks are set to change the way the world experiences mobile—and connectivity.
-Deloitte’s telecom leaders—Paul Lee, Jeff Loucks, and Duncan Stewart—weigh in on the synergies 5G will unlock among AI, cloud, and IoT.
+Deloitte’s telecom leaders—Paul Lee, Jeff Loucks, and Duncan Stewart—weigh in on the synergies between 5G, artificial intelligence, cloud, and IoT.

 One of the biggest issues is getting business people to understand enough about AI [so] that they can break the problem down, and then getting the AI experts to understand the business priorities so that the two can meet.